 When does deduction of TDS take place?

 The deduction has to take place where the total value of taxable goods or services, under an individual contract, exceeds Rs.
 2,50,000.
-Furthermore, the TDS rate under GST that is applicable is 2%.
+Further, the TDS rate under GST that is applicable is 2%.

 Also Read: Works Contract under GST